 Devastation Trail.
 This paved 0.5-mile trail is easy but unforgettable, leading you through an ashen landscape charred by a 1959 eruption.

 Pu‘u Huluhulu.
-A short 3-mile round-trip hike leads you to the top of a 150-foot cinder cone where you’ll get 360-degree views of the surrounding national park.
+A short 3-mile round-trip hike on the Napau Trail leads you to the top of a 150-foot cinder cone where you’ll get 360-degree views of the surrounding national park.

 Chain of Craters Road.
 The 18-mile road runs southeast down the slopes of Kilauea to the sea, giving you car-stopping views of a volcano-shaped landscape.
 In fact, the road ends where lava buried it in 2003.